jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 ```

 ### Clock synchronization
-BBoxDB uses timestamps to order opertions.
+BBoxDB uses timestamps to order operations.
 So, it is useful to have a reliable time source on all systems.
 We strongly recommend to synchronize the local clock with an NTP server.
 You can accomplish this by executing:

 ```bash
 apt-get install ntp